todo.vu support

 A screenshot of todo.vu's Time Modal, indicating how a User can save their time entry.

-Connect a time entry to a new task
+Connect a calendar entry to a new task

-To connect a time entry to a new task, follow the same instructions as connecting a time entry to an existing task.
+To connect a calendar entry to a new task, follow the same instructions as above.
 However, when the pop-up Tasks modal appears, you will want to create a new task here, instead of searching for an existing one.

-Then, type in the new task’s title in the blue Task Adder bar at the bottom of the Tasks modal.
+While in the Tasks modal, type in the new task’s title in the blue Task Adder bar at the bottom.

 A screenshot of todo.vu time tracking and billing software, indicating how a User can type to create a new Task directly from within the Task modal from the Time modal.